 Let me explain.

-As the trade moves at ten cents a pip, the trader sees moderate fluctuations in the account.
-Thirty-two dollars was put up for margin, and our trader watches their usable margin of $968 fluctuate by ten cents-per-pip.
+As the trade moves at $1 a pip, the trader sees moderate fluctuations in the account.
+Three hundred twenty dollars was put up for margin, and our trader watches their usable margin of $9680 fluctuate by ten cents-per-pip.

 After the trade moves against our trader only 14 pips, the usable margin is exhausted, and the trade is closed automatically as a margin call.